-If you have set your mind to use a particular and personalized Linux distro based on your CPU architecture, then you must give a try for Gentoo.
-Here you have to make a whole new operating system from the scratch and sources.
-And you are reminded to invest a lot of time and patience to get a robust, stable, flexible and highly customizable system for your program and server development.
+If you have set your mind to use a particular and personalized Linux distro based on your CPU architecture, then you must give Gentoo a try.
+Here you have to make a whole new operating system from scratch and sources.
+And you are reminded to invest a lot of time and patience to get a robust, stable, flexible, and highly customizable system for your program and server development.

 - Highly Customizable and offers unique compilation options.

-- Installation and setup process is complicated but teaches a lot of manual control for the system.
+- The installation and setup process is complicated but teaches a lot of manual control for the system.

 3. Fedora Workstation

-Fedora is a community-powered Linux OS which is backed by Red Hat Inc and as famous for providing blending edge features.
-The software repository is well updated, and if you face any bug problem, then you will be helped by a large number of community people in the forum.
-It comes with an open-source component thus makes the open-source lover happy.
+Fedora is a community-powered Linux OS that is backed by Red Hat Inc and is famous for providing blending edge features.
+The software repository is well updated, and if you face any bug problem, you will be helped by a large number of community people in the forum.
+It comes with an open-source component, thus makes the open-source lover happy.
 As it comes from the house of Red Hat, so you can run it without any issues for developing your applications and programs.
 Even Fedora is liked by the Linux kernel creator Linus Torvalds.

 - Installation and Setup are straightforward and painless.